Kentucky State Marching Band Championships: Format

 Prior to the start of each marching season, all Kentucky marching bands are grouped into five classes (1A, 2A, 3A, 4A, 5A) based on a formula that takes school size and band size into account.
 (Before 2005 bands were grouped into four classes based only on band size, and from 2005 to 2018 bands were grouped into five classes based only on the enrollment of the bands' respective high schools.)
 Beginning in September all bands have the opportunity to participate in contests held throughout the state that have been sanctioned by KMEA.
 The requirements for qualifying for regional quarterfinals competition has been lowered several times in the 1990s and early 2000s.
 Currently, bands that attend at least two sanctioned contests are then allowed to continue to regional quarterfinals competitions within their classes that take place in mid- to late-October.
 During regional quarterfinals competition, the top six scoring bands from each region (East and West) advance to the state semifinals, which take place the following week.
-After semifinals, the top six bands from each class advance to the state finals held that evening.
-The six from each class then perform one last time.
-After all thirty performances have been presented, the top scoring band from each class is then named class state champion.
+At semifinals, the top six bands from each class advance to the state finals held that evening.
+The six from each class then perform one last time at one of four college football stadiums in the state.
+After all thirty performances have been presented, the top scoring band from each class is named class state champion.

 List of champions

+Below is a list of state champions within KMEA History.